mnlipp/osgi-getting-started/ServiceComponent.md

 ### Defining a Declarative Service

-As its name suggests, Declarative Services is not mainly intended to simplify accessing services.
-It is used to define services (that may use other services).

 Compared to using the OSGi Core API, Declarative Services makes providing a service a lot easier.
 A provider for the calculator service from chapter [Providing a Service](../ProvidingAService.html) can simply be made available